 Call for Speakers

 For 2018, Predictive Analytics World in North America will continue its growth trajectory by bringing together all industry-specific PAW events for the second Mega-PAW – June 16-20, 2019 in Las Vegas, June 3-7, 2018.
 Convening all the key industry figures and verticals will greatly expand the networking potential.
-The wide range of jointly scheduled events includes: PAW Business, PAW Financial, PAW Manufacturing, and PAW Healthcare
+The wide range of jointly scheduled events includes: PAW Business, PAW Financial, PAW Manufacturing, PAW Healthcare, and Deep Learning World.

 SPEAKER PROPOSALS ARE BEING ACCEPTED FOR THE FOLLOWING EVENTS: